learn-co-curriculum/phase-4-project-guidelines/README.md

 build everything at once, but that is a sure-fire way to end up with many broken features instead of a solid core of working features.

+## Deploying

+The template project has all the starter code needed to help you deploy your application to Heroku.
+It's recommended to deploy your project early and push up changes often to ensure that your code works equally well in production and development environments.

+Follow the instructions in the template to deploy your app!

 ## Resources

+- [Project Template: React/Rails API][project template]
 - [ERD Visualizations: dbdiagram.io][dbdiagram.io]
 - [Excalidraw - basic hand-drawn wireframes](https://excalidraw.com/)
 - [Figma - professional design tool](https://www.figma.com/)